 Plants that are easy to transplant may be seeded directly in trays or flats for later transplanting into individual packs or pots, or wider spacing in flats.
 Starting seeds in such containers saves space when compared with seeding directly into individual pots.
 However, when time is more important than space, direct seeding in pots may be preferred, especially for plants with large seeds, such as melons.

 Plastic or clay pots

 Both plastic and clay pots provide excellent growing conditions for transplants and can be sterilized and reused, if necessary.
 The transplant with its accompanying root ball must be removed from the pot carefully at planting time.
-Seeds may also be planted directly into the pots.
+Seeds of certain species may also be planted directly into the pots.